alexjvr1/VelocityUCL/README.md

 ```

-Shared storage folder - location of all data and shared scripts
+Shared storage folder - location of all data and shared scripts.
+Keep an eye on the data storage (see below) as there will be multiple people using the folder.

 ```
-/SAN/ugi/LepGenomics (3Tb)
+/SAN/ugi/LepGenomics (15Tb)

 #Scripts for Velocity pipeline (you'll be working with the scripts in the pipeline folder)
 /SAN/ugi/LepGenomics/VelocityPipeline